-- 1. This is the appeal of Dr Mario Schembri ("the Appellant") from Mr Justice Stewart's order of 15 February 2019 made after trial.
-The judge ordered the Appellant to pay to Mr Ian Marshall ("the Respondent") the net sum of £260,000 together with the costs of the action to be assessed.
-Permission to appeal was granted by Leggatt LJ by his order of 16 September 2019. - 2.
-The Respondent is the husband of the late Mrs Doreen Marshall ("the Deceased") who died at 0937 hours on 26 April 2014 as a result of an untreated pulmonary embolism.
+- 1 This is the appeal of Dr Mario Schembri (the Appellant) from Mr Stewart's J order of 15 February 2019 made after trial.
+The judge ordered the Appellant to pay to Mr Ian Marshall (the Respondent) the net sum of £260,000 together with the costs of the action to be assessed.
+Permission to appeal was granted by Leggatt LJ by his order of 16 September 2019. - The Respondent is the husband of the late Mrs Doreen Marshall (the Deceased) who died at 09.37 on 26 April 2014 as a result of an untreated pulmonary embolism.
 The Appellant is a General Medical Practitioner.
 It was admitted that the Appellant was in breach of his duty of care to the Deceased in failing to refer the Deceased to hospital following a consultation with him on the previous afternoon.
 It was and is, however, denied that this breach of duty caused the Deceased's death.
-Subject to that causation issue, damages were agreed between the parties before the trial. - 3.
-The issue to be resolved, on which the judge found in the Respondent's favour, was whether the Deceased would have survived had she been referred promptly by the Appellant to Southend Hospital.
+Subject to that causation issue, damages were agreed between the parties before the trial. - 3 The issue to be resolved, on which the judge found in the Respondent's favour, was whether the Deceased would have survived had she been referred promptly by the Appellant to Southend Hospital.
 The Appellant's case was, and is, that the Deceased would have died even if she had been so referred.